shopware/docs/guides/plugins/plugins/storefront/customize-templates.md

 It's time to fill your custom `logo.html.twig` file.
 First of all you want to extend from the original file, so you can override its blocks.

-Put this line at the very beginning of your file.
+Put this line at the very beginning of your file:

 ```text
 {% sw_extends '@Storefront/storefront/layout/header/logo.html.twig' %}